Yuan T. Lee: Politics

 In January 2004, he and industrial tycoon Wang Yung-ching and theatre director Lin Hwai-min issued a joint statement to both Chen Shui-bian and Lien Chan.
-He backed Chen again in the 2004 elections when he issued a statement of support for the DPP on 17 March, three days before polls opened.
-Lee was then elected President of the International Council for Science in 2008, to start his term in 2011.
+He backed Chen again in the 2004 elections, issuing a statement of support for the DPP on 17 March, three days before polls opened.

-During the 2012 Republic of China presidential elections, Lee expressed his support for DPP candidate Tsai Ing-wen.
-In early 2016, he appeared and addressed a rally by New Power Party-a party formed by student activists involved in the Sunflower Movement.
+During the 2012 presidential election, Lee expressed his support for DPP candidate Tsai Ing-wen.
+In early 2016, he appeared and addressed a rally by New Power Party, a party formed by student activists involved in the Sunflower Movement.

 Climate change

 Yuan Lee has signed the 2015 Mainau Declaration expressing concern about anthropogenic climate change.

 Wu Chien-Shiung Foundation

 Lee was one of the four Nobelists who established the Wu Chien-Shiung Foundation.

 Recognition

 In addition to the Nobel Prize, his awards and distinctions include Sloan Fellow (1969); Fellow of American Academy of Arts and Sciences (1975); Fellow Am.
 Phys.
 Soc.
 (1976); Guggenheim Fellow (1977); Member National Academy of Sciences (1979); Member International Academy of Science, Munich, Member Academia Sinica (1980); E.O.
 Lawrence Award (1981); Miller Professor, Berkeley (1981); Fairchild Distinguished Scholar (1983); Harrison Howe Award (1983); Peter Debye Award (1986); National Medal of Science (1986); Golden Plate Award of the American Academy of Achievement (1987) and Faraday Lectureship Prize (1992).
 Yuan Tseh Lee was awarded the Othmer Gold Medal in 2008 in recognition of his outstanding contributions to progress in chemistry and science.
 His post-doctoral supervisor and fellow Nobel Laureate Dudley Herschbach congratulated Lee.
 In 2019 Yuan T. Lee was also awarded the Fray International Sustainability Award by FLOGEN Star Outreach at SIPS 2019.